thuangy/stat159-fall2016-project1/paper/sections/02-discussion.md

 To initialize a local repository on your own machine in the current folder, use `git init`.
 Then you can link this local repository to a remote one using `git remote add origin url`, where url is the Github-supplied url of your remote repository.

 Use `git add filename` to add a specific file in the repository to the staging area.
 Then use `git commit -m "commit message"` to save the changes in the staging area and add a commit message.
-Finally use `git push origin`, along with the name of your current branch to push your local changes to the remote repository.
+Finally use `git push origin`, along with the name of your current branch, such as `master`, to push your local changes to the remote repository.

 To view the current status of your repository, you can use `git status` to view modified untracked files and changes not staged for commit.
 You can also view a log of all the repository's previous commits by using `git log`.